paritytech/bench-bot/README.md

 ### Logs

+- Logs for the current instance: `sudo -u benchbot tmux attach`
+  - This log is cleared between application restarts

-The logs will be output to the systemd journal: `sudo journalctl --identifier benchbot`
+- Logs from the systemd journal: `sudo journalctl --identifier benchbot`

-As well as to `./log.txt`.
+  - This log is cleared between machine restarts

+- Full log history: `less +G /home/benchbot/bench-bot/log.txt`
+  - This log is only cleared manually

 # Required Github settings